zouzhekang/YJYpaper/README.md

 >![idiot](./pic/img.jpeg)

 The points in the figure are too scattered with no obvious linear relationship.
-Among regions with similar traditional concepts and fertility rates, Gansu and Fujian show too large a span in domestic violence, indicating this line is not suitable for proving the relationship between concepts and domestic violence.
+Among regions with similar traditional values and fertility rates, Gansu and Fujian exhibit a significant discrepancy in domestic violence rates, indicating this line is not suitable for proving the relationship between concepts and domestic violence.

 5. Missing data without explanation (Figure 2.18 on page 26):